 People constantly search for the next health trend, whether that may be acai, apple cider vinegar or wheat grass.
 These are exciting and can shine light into how different natural foods can support your health in various ways.
 Rarely, however, do we come across a plant like hemp that has more potential health benefits than one can count.
 These benefits come in the form of CBD oil and other CBD extracts.
 All of which have the ability to harness the powerful micronutrients present in the hemp plant.
-The benefits of CBD are clear, and continued research is unlocking more information and potential uses of this powerful compound.
-One particular age group that stands to greatly benefit from CBD is our elders or seniors.
+The benefits of CBD for seniors are clear, and continued research is unlocking more information and potential uses of this powerful compound.
+One particular age group that stands to greatly benefit from CBD forseniors.

 Seniors in particular are looking at CBD as a possible supplement to prescription medicines.
 This is because CBD oil may address some of the most common ailments, sickness and side effects that are experienced with traditional medicines.

 Scientists and practitioners are eagerly awaiting results from upcoming studies that are being conducted by researchers across the globe.
 Some research that we will review in this piece has already shown CBD’s potential to support the livelihood of seniors, and improve their overall health and wellness.

 80% of seniors experience at least one chronic disease, while 77% experience two or more.
 These are staggering numbers.
 In this article, we are going to explore how CBD may positively impact some the side of effects caused by these diseases – and perhaps improve the condition of the diseases themselves.
 In this article we will look at 8 benefits and reasons to try CBD as a senior.

 8 Benefits and Reasons to Try CBD as a Senior

 - Soothing Effects & Lowered Anxiety